 - Attack Simulator: It's always nice to have an idea of the game before you start playing, right?
 With Attack Simulator your team can run drills on realistic attack scenarios your organization might face.
 These drills help you find weak spots in your users or infrastructure before an attacker identifies them for you.
 The following example shows one such drill: a phishing attack.

-In this scenario, the email identified Bruno and Joel (the co-owners of BEMO) as our decision makers (they are), it used convincing industry-specific jargon like SSO (Single Sign-On), the email subject line was innocuous and the sender's address was a company address.
-Overall, it could have been a very convincing email (minus the extra lengthy link and it being sent to only one person) and if real and clicked, it could have done some serious damage.
+In this scenario, the email identified Bruno and Joel (the co-owners of BEMO) as our decision-makers (they are), it used convincing industry-specific jargon like SSO (Single Sign-On), the email subject line was innocuous and the sender's address was a company address.
+Overall, it could have been a very convincing email (minus the extra lengthy link and having being sent to only one person) and if real and clicked, it could have done some serious damage.
 With Attack Simulator, you learn the game and level up the playing field.

 Office 365 ATP Pricing